-[Note in passing.
-In an attempt to avoid the use of overt encryption operations, an experimental scheme used a Diffie-Hellman agreed key as a stream cipher to encrypt the cookie.
+^{1.} In an attempt to avoid the use of overt encryption operations, an experimental scheme used a Diffie-Hellman agreed key as a stream cipher to encrypt the cookie.
 However, not only was the protocol extremely awkward, but the processing time to execute the agreement, encrypt the key and sign the result was horrifically expensive - 15 seconds in a vintage Sun SPARC IPC.
-This scheme was quickly dropped in favor of generic public key encryption.]
+This scheme was quickly dropped in favor of generic public key encryption.

-The server dance uses the cookie and each key ID on the key list in turn to retrieve the autokey and generate the MAC in the NTP packet.
-The server uses the same values to generate the message digest and verifies it matches the MAC in the packet.
-It then generates the MAC for the response using the same values, but with the client and server addresses exchanged.
+MAC for the response using the same values, but with the client and server addresses exchanged.
 The client generates the message digest and verifies it matches the MAC in the packet.
 In order to deflect old replays, the client verifies the key ID matches the last one sent.
 In this mode the sequential structure of the key list is not exploited, but doing it this way simplifies and regularizes the implementation while making it nearly impossible for an intruder to guess the next key ID.

-In broadcast dance clients normally do not send packets to the server, except when first starting up to verify credentials and calibrate the propagation delay.
+In the broadcast dance clients normally do not send packets to the server, except when first starting up to verify credentials and calibrate the propagation delay.
 At the same time the client runs the broadcast dance to obtain the autokey values.
 The dance requires the association ID of the particular server association, since there can be more than one operating in the same server.
 For this purpose, the server packet includes the association ID in every response message sent and, when sending the first packet after generating a new key list, it sends the autokey values as well.
 After obtaining and verifying the autokey values, the client verifies further server packets using the autokey sequence.